hmlongco/Factory/Sources/Factory/Factory.docc/Registrations.md

 # Sample Registrations

+## Examples

+There are many ways to register dependencies with Factory.
+Here are a few examples.

 ### Basic
-Example of basic registration in a Factory 2.0 container.
+Example of a full, formal dependency registration in a Factory 2.0 container.

 ```swift
 extension Container {